 Every January a group from St. Matthew’s travels to El Salvador to walk in solidarity with members of the Salvadoran Lutheran Church.
 With the help of social media, the friendships that form can be sustained through frequent contact.
 Members of both church bodies hold one another in prayer.

 St. Matthew’s is privileged to sponsor approximately 25 Salvadoran students, enabling them to pursue secondary education.
 The students and their sponsors maintain a close and enduring relationship.
 On each January journey, the St. Matt’s group visits Casa Esperanza, a homeless shelter in San Salvador, which St. Matt’s supports financially.
-Recently we provided funding for a hydroponic garden, which significantly increases the nutritional value of meals served at the shelter.

 People who have traveled to El Salvador are always ready to spread the word about the remarkable Salvadorans who have blessed them in their journey.
 “El Salvador” means “the Savior,” and many travelers from St. Matthew’s have learned that El Salvador changes lives.